pretix/pretix-docs/docs/guides/widget.md

 If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.

 The most straightforward way to obtain the right code is using the code generator.
-Navigate to :navpath:Your Event → Settings → Widget:, click the :btn:Generate widget code: button, and copy the code snippets from there.
+Navigate to :navpath:Your event → Settings → Widget:, click the :btn:Generate widget code: button, and copy the code snippets from there.

 ### Embedding multiple widgets on your website